-This machine has 2 counterweights, attached to the back of the machine.
-They balance the drill rig's weight.
+This machine has one counterweight, attached to the back of the machine.
+It balances the drill rig's weight.
+In some optional versions of this machine, an additional counterweight (2) must be assembled to improve stability.

 The main CAT counterweight (1) and the additional counterweight (2) can both be optionally removed to reduce the transport weight.